teiid/openshift/README.md

     git add .
     git commit -m 'Added Teiid Modules and Demo'

-Then push the repo to origin
+Push the repo to origin

     git push

-That's it, you can now checkout your application at:
+That's it!
+You can now checkout your application at:

     http://teiiddemo-$yourdomain.rhcloud.com